 As a quick glance will reveal, I haven’t updated my blog in many months.
 I am in the midst of what will be a very long break from public writing.
 The promise of an extended hiatus is one I made many times last summer, but invariably failed to keep.
 For some time now, however, I’ve been able to stay away from doing interviews, publishing articles and blogposts, and otherwise unhelpfully inserting myself into the conversation.

 The April issue of Los Angeles Magazine includes a long article about my fall from grace.
 Written by Mona Gable, it’s based in part on interviews she did with me in late August of last year while I was staying with my mother in Carmel.
-These interviews were given during a time when I was in an emotional tailspin, fresh off a psychiatric hospitalization, and heavily medicated on a cluster of psychotropic drugs.
+These interviews were given during a time when I was in an emotional tailspin, fresh off a psychiatric hospitalization, and heavily medicated on a considerable number of psychotropic drugs.

 Though I stand by what I told Mona in our conversations, I deeply regret having spoken with her and the many other reporters to whom I compulsively repeated my story.
 One of the most unpleasant and unfortunate features of my breakdown was an irresistible urge to talk about myself and my pain to anyone who would listen.
 I wish I had heeded the counsel of those who urged me to stay silent and away from media.
 I am able to practice that restriction now, but was not able to do so last summer.